Ken Tajiri

 Ken Tajiri (田尻 健, Tajiri Ken) is a Japanese football player.
-He currently plays for Gainare Tottori in J3 League.
+He currently plays for AC Nagano Parceiro in J3 League.
 He has previously had loan spells with the J.League U-22 Selection and J2 League outfit Zweigen Kanazawa.
 His playing position is goalkeeper and he has spent most of his career as a backup 'keeper.

 Club career

 Born in Minoh in the north of Osaka, Tajiri came up through Gamba Osaka's youth system and earned his first professional contract ahead of the 2012 season.
 He spent his first 5 years with the club as a reserve and didn't see a single minute of game time.